Articles

 Olympia, WA 98507

-Of Prison, Perversions and Executions: BEHIND THE WIRE: An Inside Look at the prison system from one who lived it by Richard K. Minard gives a behind the scene look at the workings of a maximum security prison.
+Of Prison, Perversions and Executions: BEHIND THE WIRE: An Inside Look at the prison system from one who lived it by Richard K. Minard --Gives a behind the scene look at the workings of a maximum security prison.
 Executions are carried out flawlessly, most of the time.
 Brutal inmate rape happens even on Christmas.
 Families cry out for justice during executions only to be shocked that it just wasn't enough.
-The last words of a dying man are never heard. " Let's rock and roll" with these words, his last, the execution began.

 The Ethics of Capital Punishment (At Issue Series) by Nick Fisanick